 Burmese cats are medium-sized felines with strong, muscular bodies, rounded heads, and expressive gold eyes.
-These affectionate, intelligent and loving kitties were proposed to the CFA as a new breed in 1934, and were accepted for registration in 1936.
-The Burmese and European Burmese are the two types of this breed recognized by the Cat Fanciers’ Association (CFA).
-The Governing Council of the Cat Fancy (GCCF), who sets standards for cats in the UK, recognized the Burmese in 1952.
-The International Cat Association (TICA), an organization at the forefront of keeping genetic registries for cats, accepted the breed in 1979.
+These affectionate, intelligent, and loving kitties were proposed to the Cat Fanciers' Association as a new breed in 1934 and were accepted for registration in 1936.

-Coat and Colors: Sable, champagne, platinum, and blue, but as mentioned below, several organizations recognize a wide range of colors.
+Coat Color: Sable, champagne, platinum, and blue (several organizations recognize a wide range of colors)

 Life Expectancy: 16 to 18 years

 |Tendency to Vocalize||Medium|

 History of the Burmese

 In Myanmar (formerly called Burma), legend has it that cats of this breed were viewed as sacred and celebrated in temples and monasteries.
 They were discovered in England in the late 1800s but were not as popular as Siamese.